MuchToKnow/EmoteBot/README.md

 # EmoteBot
 Bot for Twitch Utilizing PircBot and JFreeChart.

+* I swear my code is not this messy now. *

 Created during my grade 12 year for my IA during CompSci IB HL.